 Although virtual assistant jobs vary drastically, tasks can include composing and responding to emails, creating and distributing business-related documents, responding to media and business inquiries, writing and creating content, and more.
 Check out virtual assistant jobs at sites such as Upwork.com and Zirtual.com.

-While pay varies, virtual assistants can typically charge between $15 and $75 an hour.
+While pay varies, virtual assistants average around $26,350 a year, with the top percentage making $43,000.
 However, what you’ll earn depends on who you work for and the level of skill required for your daily tasks.